vue-rocks/blog/_posts/2015-04-16-know-your-cascading-stylesheets-or-how-should-we-organize-css.markdown

 By the way, what's the deal with the autoprefixer?
 It's very helpful.
 If you are not using one, head over to [grunt autoprefixer][grunt-autoprefixer] or [gulp autoprefixer][gulp-autoprefixer] and expect to get your mind blown.
 You'll drastically reduce the size of your CSS source and increase it's readability.
 If you are using a pre-processors you will also get rid of a huge chunk of mixins.

-## 3. Alphabetise
+#### 3. Alphabetize

 The last but not the least method is alphabetising properties.
 Many developers like the consistency that it brings, that's why it works well for bigger teams.
 Any other method you might choose is often adjusted to a developer's mindset, but this one always stays the same.
 However, CSS properties have a strong relationship - for example absolute positioning with z-index, left or top.
 It's hard to visualise these relationships when alphabetising.

-There's more criticism: we certainly don't write CSS alphabetically, therefore developers have to invest extra time to alphabetise declarations after they wrote them.
-What about for those using a pre-processor, how will we alphabetise mixins?
+There's more criticism: we certainly don't write CSS alphabetically, therefore developers have to invest extra time to alphabetize declarations after they wrote them.
+What about for those using a pre-processor, how will we alphabetize mixins?

 Should we actually follow any rules while writing properties?
 In all honesty, I never felt the need to add rules, random works just fine.
 At the same time, I haven't worked in a large team of front-enders.
-Maybe there is a point to alphabetise, but it certainly doesn't feel wrong to randomly write the properties for me.
+Maybe there is a point to alphabetize, but it certainly doesn't feel wrong to randomly write the properties for me.

-## Shorthand
+#### Shorthand (bonus)

 To wrap up the properties, here's another interesting topic.
 Should we use shorthand or write it all down?
 The answer is: it depends.
 If you are talking about box-model properties, it sometimes makes sense to use shorthand.
 I use it in the following circumstances: